IamJayPrakash/K6-Commander/CONTRIBUTING.md

 ## Use a Consistent Coding Style
 We use Prettier and ESLint to maintain a consistent code style.
 Please run `npm run lint` and `npm run prettier:fix` before submitting a pull request.

+## Financial Contributions
+We also welcome financial contributions in any amount.
+If you find this project useful, please consider supporting its development.
+You can sponsor us through GitHub by clicking the "Sponsor" button at the top of the repository.
+Your sponsorship will help us dedicate more time to maintenance and new features.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.